7 Best generators for your RV air conditioner (Full reviews)

 What size generator is needed to run an RV air conditioner?

-If you regularly boondock, choosing the correctly sized generator is key.
+If you regularly boondock, choosing the correctly sized generator is critical.

-Size is dependent on the devices you wish to run on your generator.
-It is also dependent on the maximum wattage that each appliance will need to run.
+Size is dependent on the devices you wish to run on your generator, and it also depends on the maximum wattage each appliance will need to run.

 Large appliances such as air conditioners and refrigerators require more wattage.
-If you run many appliances at the same time, you will require more power.
+If you run many appliances simultaneously, you will need more power.

-For example, if you have a 15,000 BTU A/C unit, you should choose a generator that can produce more than 3,000 watts.
+For example, if you have a 15,000 BTU A/C unit, choose a generator that can produce more than 3,000 watts.
 If you have a smaller A/C unit rated between 5,000 BTU to 8,000 BTU, you will need a generator that can produce at least 2,000 watts.
-With that being said, you’re better to stick to models with 3,000 watts to avoid any issues with running multiple appliances.
+That said, you’re better off sticking to models with 3,000 watts to avoid any issues with running multiple appliances.

 What power output is required to run an RV air conditioner?

-As I have mentioned, there are a few factors involved in choosing the right size of generator.
+As I have mentioned, a few factors are involved in choosing the right generator size.

-In most cases, when using an air conditioner in your RV, a 2000-watt generator will be sufficient.
-If you want to be on the safe side, or you will be running lots of appliances at the same time, a 3000-watt generator is a better choice.
+When using an air conditioner in your RV, a 2000-watt generator will be sufficient.
+If you want to be on the safe side, or you will be running lots of appliances simultaneously, a 3000-watt generator is a better choice.

-For every 1,000 BTU of cooling output, the air conditioner in an RV will need approx.100 watts of power input.
-This is based on most RV air conditioning units having a 10 EER rating.
+For every 1,000 BTU of cooling output, the air conditioner in an RV will need approx. One hundred watts of power input is based on most RV air conditioning units having a 10 EER rating.

 If you have a 13,000 BTU AC unit with a 10 EER rating, your generator must produce about 1,300 watts.